-Output 3.1 Greater awareness and reflection of positions on climate fragility and security for Pacific SIDS and low-lying atoll nations in relevant fora 3.1.1 Develop agreed country level impactful advocacy strategies associated with the Country Climate Security Profiles including identification of innovative forms for communicating climate security priorities to different addiences 3.1.2 Develop an agreed a joint Regional Advocacy Strategy for targeting key for and events to more serenter and revisition not the Output Indicator 3.1.1 Number of countries with established country level strategies on climate security informed by climate security profiles Baseline: 0 Target: 3 Baselines and targets to be disaggregated by country Current progress: 3 Project Activity Report National consultations climate security challenges of atol nations and Pacific Island Countries.
-Include key fora and processes such as Boe Action Plan reporting to Sub- Committee on Security, Group of Friends on Climate and Security; UNFCCC; UNSG reporting: Blue Pacific Strategy 2050.
+Target: At least three in 2020 and 2021 Current progress: 3 Output 3.1 Greater awareness and reflection of positions on climate fragility and security for Pacific SIDS and low-lying atoll nations in relevant fora 3.1.1 Develop agreed country level impactful advocacy strategies associated with the Country Climate Security Profiles including identification of innovative forms for communicating climate security priorities to different audiences 3.1.2 Develop an agreed a joint Regional Advocacy Strategy for targeting key fora and events to progress greater appreciation and understanding of the Output Indicator 3.1.1 Number of countries with established country level strategies on climate security informed by climate security profiles Baseline: 0 Target: 3 Baselines and targets to be disaggregated by country Project Activity Report National consultations key chi Inc Co UN 3.1 pri on suy suy rel 3.1 pro vii 3.1 and and and and key for a mit events to progress greater apprectation and understanding of the climate security challenges of atoll nations and Pacific Island Countries.
+Include key for a and processes such as Boe Action Plan reporting to Sub-Committee on Security; Group of Friends on Climate and Security; UNFCCC; UNSG reporting; Blue Pacific Strategy 2050.
 3.1.3 Support the CANCC to convene and build consensus on their priority climate security challenges and to articulate these as a basis for calling on the international community to raise ambition and provide longer-term support.
-Provide funding for platforms, meetings, advice, and research in support.
-Provide funding for platforms, meetings, advice, and research in support of this.
+Provide funding for platforms, meetings, advice and research in support of this.
 Identify and provide support to connect CANCC work to relevant regional and global processes and advocacy.
 3.1.4 Design and develop fit-for-purpose knowledge and communication products from Pacific perspectives to support the efforts of Pacific Countries with target audiences.
 3.1.5 Support CANCC members and stakeholders to attend key regional and international events to promote greater awareness of their climate security challenges to inform practical and progressive international support to address them.
-Output Indicator 3.1.2 Number of CANCC members countries using the Security Profiles (SP) to advocate positions on climate security at global fora Baseline: 0 Target: 3 an the SP position on climate security at global for a Current progress: 3 Project activity report National and regional strategies are available if 3.2 ifficat niquo es foi n, cul h, cul ss clii ss clii Output Indicator 3.2.1 Number of countries with Resourcing strategies established (1 per country and a regional one) informed by national climate security profiles Baseline: 0 Target: 3 Baseline and targets to be disaggregated by country Current progress: 0 Project Activity Report 3.2.3 Consultations between atoll and Pacific countries and donor/partners to foster resourcing opportunities and identify modalities of suitable programmatic and coordinated resourcing.
-3.2.4 Support governments to negotiate the inclusion of the unique climate security considerations of the Pacific into relevant climate finance, development finance and security finance for a across the region and internationally.
-Output Indicator 3.2.2 1 good practice document on integrated approaches to address climate security andlenges at regional and global levels Baseline: 0 Target: 1 Current progress: 0 Project Activity Report National multi stakeholders consultations
+Output Indicator 3.1.2 Number of CANCC members countries using the Security Profiles (SP) to advocate positions on climate security at global fora Baseline: 0 Target: 3 CANCC members are advocating on the SP position on climate security at global fora Project activity report National and regional strategies are available Output 3.2 Identification, mobilization and coordination of resources for addressing the unique climate security challenges of the focus countries.
+3.2.1 Resourcing strategies developed for National Climate Security Profiles for focus countries, tailored to ensuring the most serious risks to human, cultural and societal security and resource integrity are mitigated.
+3.2.2 Identify good practice examples of integrated approaches amongst climate change, humanitarian, development and security practitioners to address climate security challenges - at country, regional and global level.
+Output Indicator 3.2.1 Number of countries with Resourcing strategies established (1 per country and a regional one)informed by national climate security profiles Baseline: 0 Target: 3 Baseline and targets to be disaggregated by country Project Activity Report Output Indicator 3.2.2 Project Activity Report